For any golf group landing in La Romana and staying in our golf villa collection, the debate is inevitable: Teeth of the Dog or Dye Fore?

 Logistics: Caddies are recommended but not always required.
 Because it has 27 holes, it is often easier to book large group blocks here than on the 18-hole Teeth of the Dog.

 Choose Teeth of the Dog if… You have a smaller group that prioritizes prestige.
 If you only play one round in the Dominican Republic, it has to be this one.
-The experience of the ocean-side par 3s is unmatched in the hemisphere.
+After all, the experience of the ocean-side par 3s is unmatched in the hemisphere.

 Choose Dye Fore if… You have a large group (12+ players) that wants more room to breathe.
 The 27-hole rotation keeps things fresh over multiple days, and the panoramic views of the mountains and the Marina provide a different, arguably more dramatic, backdrop than the ocean.